jorgecarleitao/arrow2/README.md

 [![](https://docs.rs/arrow2/badge.svg)](https://docs.rs/arrow2/)

 A Rust crate to work with the [Arrow format](https://arrow.apache.org/).
-The most feture-complete implementation of the Arrow format after the official C++ implementation.
+The most feature-complete implementation of the Arrow format after the official C++ implementation.

 Check out [the guide](https://jorgecarleitao.github.io/arrow2/) for a general introduction